edoardols/JHuffman/README.md

 ## Performance & Test Results

-The table below demonstrates the compression efficiency and performance metrics of the **JHuffman** algorithm across various text sizes.
+The table below demonstrates the compression efficiency and performance metrics of the **JHuffman** algorithm across various text sizes using a Lorem Ipsum generator.

 | Number of Characters | Original Size | Compressed Size | Compression Ratio | Encode Time |
 | :---: | :---: | :---: | :---: | :---: |